alvarobartt/safejax/examples/README.md

 * `haiku.nets.ResNet50.__call__` requires `is_training` as a mandatory parameter
 * It needs to be initialized with `hk.transform_with_state` as we want to preserve the state e.g. ExponentialMovingAverage in BatchNorm.
 More information at https://dm-haiku.readthedocs.io/en/latest/api.html#transform-with-state.
 * Using `hk.without_apply_rng` removes the `rng` arg in the `.apply` function.
-Mode information at https://dm-haiku.readthedocs.io/en/latest/api.html#without-apply-rng.
+More information at https://dm-haiku.readthedocs.io/en/latest/api.html#without-apply-rng.

 Then we just initialize the network to retrieve both the `params` and the `state`, which again, are random.